JohnWRalphs/jubilantParakeet/README.md

 # jubilantParakeet
 A story about a jubilant parakeet making its way through the world
-ToDo: Parakeet must become colourful
+ToDo: Parakeet must become more colourful